Overview of Somatic Symptom and Related Disorders - Overview of Somatic Symptom and Related Disorders - MSD Manual Consumer Version

 How the mind and body interact to influence health has long been discussed.
 Although people speak casually about mind and body as though they were distinct, they are actually so interrelated that it is hard to separate their effects, as in the following cases:

-When physical symptoms result from stress or mental factors, doctors may have difficulty identifying the cause.
+When physical symptoms result from stress or psychological factors, doctors may have difficulty identifying the cause.
 Various diagnostic tests may be required to clarify the situation.